GUILLAUME BOTTAZZI’S ARTIST STUDIO

 Considered in the West as the queen of pictorial techniques, it boasts remarkable robustness; paintings that have been on continuous display for five hundred years and more are still in good condition.
 The formulation of oil paints affects the ease of application and the appearance of the finished work, and is adapted to the work envisaged.
 Pigments and fillers determine the opacity or transparency of the dry film of paint; the media laid on the canvas give it a more or less liquid or pasty consistency, and this in turn influences its surface appearance.

-“The immersive tools provided by abstract art allow Guillaume Bottazzi to create ethereal shapes that, as if they were steam, are blurred and blended with the surface. ”The support is an integral part of the piece and gives off the idea of infinity.
-I ‘m showing the visible and invisible,” the painter says.
+“The immersive tools provided by abstract art allow Guillaume Bottazzi to create ethereal shapes that, as if they were steam, are blurred and blended with the surface. ”The support is an integral part of the piece and gives off the idea of infinity” the painter says.
 To exemplify this, it suffices to look at the role of light, which crosses through the frames that delimits and contains each painting.”

 Juan Paolo Casado, Bachelor of Hispanic Literature – Arte Al Limite – June 2017